 - The Phocians behaved with so much gallantry, that they were thought to have made a sufficient atonement for their former offense.

 - In theology, the expiation of sin made by the obedience and personal sufferings of Christ.

 (webstersdictionary1828.com/Dictionary/atonement, accessed Nov, 15, 2017)

 Notice that the modern dictionary includes “reconciliation” in its fourth definition and calls it “archaic” whereas Websters’ dictionary has “reconciliation” in its first meaning.

 So atonement, originally, meant reconciliation or agreement (the first definition in Webster’s 1828 dictionary) whereas now it has changed to mean more like: pay back or penalty and the original meaning has been shifted to fourth place (in the modern dictionary quoted above) and labelled as “archaic.”
 No one wants to be labelled as archaic in how they talk but, in this case, being archaic is being true to the original, intended meaning.

 While the meaning of the word atonement has changed over time, there have also been a variety of theories of how the atonement works.
-These are summarized in this video (https://www.youtube.com/watch?v=ysTPncaK2XE) (11 min) by Dr. Timothy Jennings.
+These are summarized in the first four minutes of this video (11 min) by Dr. Timothy Jennings.